List of stations in London fare zone 4

-Fare zone 4 is an outer zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway and, since 2007, on National Rail services.
-It was created on 22 May 1983 and extends from approximately 6.75 to 10 mi from Piccadilly Circus.
+Fare zone 4 is an outer zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway (DLR) and, since 2007, on National Rail services.
+It was created on 22 May 1983 as Outer zone 3b, one of five zones introduced for the Travelcard.
+The zone took its current name on 8 January 1989.
+It extends from approximately 6.75 to 10 mi from Piccadilly Circus.

 List of stations

 The following stations are within zone 4: